colin-humphrey/primus/README.md

 ### Issues?
 ⚠ edit: src/test/java/com/primus/firstPrimus/PrimusConfig/UserConstants/UserConstants.java and replace the empty strings with your email and password:

 💡 the command needs to be run in the root primus directory.
-Any issues drop a comment here on on github.
+Any issues create an issue.